SUSE/scf/hcp/cloudstrap.md

   Make sure to set the parameters of the `instance.json`.
 Set `DOMAIN` to `hcf.<HCP Domain>` and the cluster admin password to what you want.

+  Further set a toplevel "instance_id", to avoid HCP generating a cryptic one for you.
+A good value would be "hcf".

 * `hsm create-instance stackato.hpe.hcf <product version> -i instance.json --sdl-version <sdl version>`

 * `hsm list-instances` to check the name and the status of your instance